experimaestro/experimaestro-python/docs/experiments/config.md

 - `name` defines the name of the argument, which can be retrieved by the instance `self` (class) or passed as an argument (function)
 - `type` is the type of the argument; if not given, it will be inferred from `default` (if defined) or be `Any`
 - `default` default value of the argument. *If the value equals to the default, the argument will not be included in the signature computation*.
-- `ignored` to ignore the argument in the signature computation.
+- `ignored` to ignore the argument in the signature computation (whatever its value).
 - `help` a string to document the option; it can be used when the argument is used in a command line or when generating a documentation (*planned*).

 Instead of using annotations, it is possible to use class variables